OSInside/kiwi/doc/source/building_images/build_live_iso.rst

   Both modules support a different set of live features.
   For details see :ref:`live_features`

+- `filesystem`: Specifies the root filesystem for the live system.

+  If set to `squashfs`, the root filesystem is written into a squashfs image.
+  This option is not compatible with device-mapper specific features of the dmsquash-live dracut module.
+In that case, using overayfs is required.

+  If set to a value different from `squashfs`, the root filesystem is written into a filesystem image of the specified type and that filesystem image written into a squashfs image for compression.

+  The default value for this option is `ext4`.

 - `hybridpersistent`: Accepts `true` or `false`, if set to `true` then the resulting image will be created with a COW file to keep data persistent over a reboot